MicrosoftDocs/azure-stack-docs/AKS-Hybrid/includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md

 ---

-> Applies to: AKS on Azure Stack HCI SKU, AKS on Windows Server
+> Applies to: AKS on Azure Stack HCI, AKS on Windows Server